 Below is the opening to one of my student’s papers.
 I asked and chose to share his because of how unexpected his emotion and honesty was.

 I had encouraged students to tell part of their journey as readers or why they fell in love with the book in their literary analysis papers.
 For them it was a chance to see value in their experience as readers and for me it was a way to assign a project required for graduation but with a twist: to give evidence of the dialogic nature of reading and to help students see that writing is a creative experience, not a measure of adhering to a genre form.
-If we always teach genres simply as form, we remove agency.
-But I digress.
+If we always teach genres simply as form, we remove agency and identity – theirs, as well as the author’s.

-This requirement indirectly challenged some of my own peers who wanted traditional essay structures: thesis statement as the final sentence of the first paragraph, no use of “I”, etc.
+This requirement indirectly challenged some of my own peers who wanted traditional essay structures: thesis statement as the final sentence of the first paragraph, no use of “I”, X number of body paragraphs, etc.

-I hope you can see in this one example why I chose to buck tradition with my “inexperienced” writers.
+I hope you can see in this one example why I chose to buck tradition with my student writers.

-I hope you disagree with the teacher who said this particular narrative in particular “took away” from the essay.
+I hope you disagree with the person who said this particular narrative in particular “took away” from the essay.

 I hope, instead, you hear his voice and how this book will forever be marked in his mind and heart.